 They must prove their claim against the defendant by clear and convincing evidence.
 However, the burden of proof has a lower threshold than in criminal court.
 A successful civil claim usually results in monetary rewards paid to the plaintiff through a settlement or court-ordered judgment.

 Can a civil case turn criminal?

+A civil case can prompt a criminal investigation if the evidence gathered indicates that a law has been broken and a crime committed.
 However, a civil case doesn’t turn criminal because they are two separate proceedings.
 A civil claim can order only civil remedies.
 A new criminal case must begin for a party to face criminal penalties.